The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Algorithmic Audit of TikTok Advertisement System

 Regarding formal ads, the category explicitly covered by DSA, we observed patterns consistent with the regulation's intent.
 Adult accounts received substantially more formal advertising than minors (e.g., 301 formal ads for Fitness\textsubscript{Adult} compared to 0 for Fitness\textsubscript{Minor}; 207 for Gaming\textsubscript{Adult} compared to 7 for Gaming\textsubscript{Minor}).
 An exception is a beauty topic, where both an adult and a minor received only a relatively low number of formal ads (6 and 21 respectively).

-By taking a look at ad topic distribution (Figure \ref{fig:ad_topic_distribution}, sub-charts (a) and (b)), the proportion of ads matching user interest (i.e., a diagonal dominance) goes up to 21.2\% for adults vs. 14.3\% for minors.
-The most of advertisement presented to minors (and partially also for adults) was classified as ``other'' topic, showing an overall low personalization of formal ads.
+From ad topic distribution (Figure \ref{fig:ad_topic_distribution}, sub-charts (a) and (b)), the proportion of ads matching user interest (i.e., a diagonal dominance) goes up to 21.2\% for adults vs. 14.3\% for minors.
+Most advertisement presented to minors (and partially also for adults) was classified as ``other'' topic, indicating low personalization of formal ads.

 Adult formal ads also exhibited a higher profiling toward user interests as it is in case of minors (Table \ref{tab:formal_ads_personalization}).
 The profiling effect ranges between 10.39 pp to 16.43 pp (being statistically significant for fitness and gaming topics), e.g., Fitness\textsubscript{Adult} achieved a +10.39pp profiling effect (19.17\% personalization rate compared to 8.88\% baseline rate, p<0.01).
 Minor accounts, by contrast, showed no consistent interest-based profiling: Beauty\textsubscript{Minor} exhibited a negative effect ($\Delta$ = -23.81 pp), Fitness\textsubscript{Minor} received zero formal ads, and while Gaming\textsubscript{Minor} showed 3 of 8 ads to be interest-matched, the small numbers precludes reliable inference.